iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - approvals
 - known risks
 - rollback plan
-- environment details (the specific environment in which the version was tested, approved, or deployed, such as test, staging, or production, together with system configuration, relevant model and prompt versions, connected services, and other deployment context needed to understand what was tested or released)
+- environment details (the specific environment in which the release candidate was tested, approved, or deployed, such as test, staging, or production, together with system configuration, relevant model and prompt versions, connected services, and other deployment context needed to understand what was tested or deployed)

 Exports could eventually include: